Good Day Clients & Partners,

 TANZANIA

-- Berthing delays of 5 – 8 days experienced at Dar es Salaam ports.
+- Berthing delays of 5 – 7 days experienced at DPW terminal.
+Terminal gate and road congestion is contributing to delays.

 NORTH AMERICA